 The Commonsense Approach

 The commonsense approach recognizes that many problems are caused by a disjunction between inner and outer clocks, and it focuses on healing the disharmony between the two clocks using natural means.
-These methods often involve using elements we are familiar with, especially light, and sleep,and adjusting them in ways that have been shown in systematic research to correct imbalances.
+These methods often involve using elements we are familiar with, especially light and sleep, and sometimes light boxes, and adjusting them in ways that have been shown in systematic research to correct imbalances.

 Even everyday modern objects can be tweaked using commonsense solutions arising from our knowledge of the inner clock.
 For example, you can install a free program on your computer so that the monitor no longer emits bright white light – a kind of light that is energizing – close to bed-time.
 Thus, you will no longer receive the equivalent of some daylight sun, telling your body to stay awake, when you want to finish with the computer as soon as possible, and go straight to sleep.